WNCC women capture 20th win

 WNCC played well for most of the first quarter.
 With the score at 5-4, WNCC went on a 12-0 run to lead 17-4 behind 3-pointers by Douglas and Henry and back-to-back buckets by Zie.
 WNCC led 24-10 late and then allowed Trinidad to get back into the contest with a 9-0 run to slice the lead to 24-19.
 Ashley Panem put some momentum going into the second quarter as she hit a 3-pointer to end the first 10 minutes with the 27-19 lead.

-The second quarter saw Henry bury two more treys and Douglas get back-to-back hoops for a 34-22 lead.
-WNCC led 39-24 on two Yara Garcia free throws and that was when the Trojans put together a mini 10-0 run to cut the Cougar lead to 39-34 with 3:35 to play in the first half.
+The second quarter saw Henry bury two more threes and Douglas get back-to-back hoops for a 34-22 lead.
+WNCC led 39-24 on two Yara Garcia free throws, and that was when the Trojans put together a mini 10-0 run to cut the Cougar lead to 39-34 with 3:35 to play in the first half.

-Zie stopped the run with a bucket and then Henry buried her fifth trey of the half for a 44-34 lead.
+Zie stopped the run with a bucket, and then Henry buried her fifth three of the half for a 44-34 lead.
 WNCC led 48-36 at halftime.

 The fourth quarter was all WNCC as they outscored Trinidad 32-11.
 WNCC went on a 16-0 run to open a 76-55 game to make it 92-55.
 The Cougars hit the century mark for the first time on two Genet Mebratu free throws for the 106-65 win.